miso-lims/miso-lims/docs/user_manual/library_aliquots.md

 {% assign sub = sub | plus: 1 %}
+{% include userman-heading.md section=page.section sub=sub title="Propagating Library Aliquots from Library Aliquots" %}

+Making library aliquots from library aliquots works exactly like making them from libraries except that you start by selecting library aliquots to propagate from on the Library Aliquots list and clicking the "Propagate" button at the top of the table.

+{% include userman-toplink.md %}

+{% assign sub = sub | plus: 1 %}
 {% include userman-heading.md section=page.section sub=sub title="Editing Library Aliquots" %}

 Library aliquots can be edited individually or in bulk.
 Bulk editing is convenient when you have several library